Carlo Benetton

 Carlo Benetton (26 December 1943 – 10 July 2018) was an Italian billionaire businessman.
 He was one of the co-founders of Benetton Group, the Italian fashion brand.

 In May 2015, Forbes estimated the net worth of Carlo Benetton and each of his three siblings at US$2.9 billion.

+Biography

+Carlo Benetton was the youngest of Leone Benetton and Rosa Carniato's four children.
+In 1965, he founded the Benetton Group in Ponzano Veneto, together with his siblings Luciano Benetton, Gilberto, and Giuliana.